Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "She’ll prob’ly be envious I’m here gettin’ the bestest tacos in all the galaxy and she ain’t!"
 Daar chittered.
 "But bein’ serious, she’s doin’ Great Mothery stuff an’ I’m a lotta things, but I ain’t anywhere *near* so stupid as gettin’ in the way of that!"

 "So you came to bother me instead," Leela snorted.
 "And, what’s this?
-You aren’t up on your feet, strutting your stuff...no outrageous flexing today?
+You aren’t up on your feet, strutting your stuff... no outrageous flexing today?
 You’re not gonna spend an eternity showing off your preposterous brawn?"

 "Nah.
 I mean..."
 Of *course* Daar had to take a bite at bait that good!
 He stood and gave her his *most bestest* and most biggest side-chest.
 Really showed off the thick slabs o’ his pecs!
 "I *will* if ‘ya wanna feast ‘yer eyes on literally *tons* o’ ripplin’ muscular *perfection - "*